ipshitag/Kala-Copilot/readme.md

 India has one of the richest networks of artisans and skilled workers—people who create beautiful, high-quality products with deep cultural value.
 From handwoven fabrics to woodcraft and jewelry, their creations deserve global visibility.

-And while mobile internet is available, the digital world isn’t built for them.
+And while mobile internet is widely available across India, the **digital world isn’t built for them**.
 The language barrier is real.
 The platforms are overwhelming.
 The marketing game is unfamiliar.
 These creators don’t have teams, strategies, or jargon.
 They have talent.

 Their job is to create—not to figure out how to write product descriptions, generate hashtags, or design campaigns.

 This isn’t just India.
 Across Mexico, Southeast Asia, and even rural parts of the US, millions of creators face the same challenge:
-the internet exists—but it doesn’t speak their language.
+**the internet exists—but it doesn’t speak their language.**

 In today’s world, visibility often matters more than quality.
-And without the right tools, millions of skilled creators remain invisible.
+And without the right tools, **millions of skilled creators remain invisible**.

 ---